 First thing to do is to modify connectionReferences and embeddedApp sections of the app.

 Open .zip and navigate to Microsoft.PowerApps/apps/<numeric-value> folder.
 There you'll find the only .json file.
-JSON File

 Open it and find connectionReferences section.
 It contains all the connections in your app, including SharePoint lists connections, and others (for example, Azure AD connection, or Outlook connection).